Information for applicants

 Research priorities for improving life

 Finding a cure will take time – so we also champion research to improve quality of life for people with Parkinson's and their families.
-Discover our list of key priorities for improving everyday life in the shorter term.

 Patient and public involvement (PPI)